wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-network-create-udr-arm-template.md

 <properties
-   pageTitle="Control routing and use virtual appliances in Resource Manager using a template | Windows Azure" description="Learn how to control routing and use virtual appliances in Azure using templates" services="virtual-network" documentationCenter="na"
+   pageTitle="Control routing and use virtual appliances in Resource Manager using a template | Azure" description="Learn how to control routing and use virtual appliances in Azure using templates" services="virtual-network" documentationCenter="na"